telerik/maui-docs/controls/tabview/overview.md

 * **Item Selection**&mdash;TabView exposes selection API which allows you as a developer to extend the navigation per application needs.
 * **Header Customization**&mdash;TabView provides means for fully customizing the header area containing the tabs - through `HeaderStyle` property you can change its position, orientation and spacing between the tabs, through `HeaderTemplate` property you can completely modify its look &amp; feel.
-* **Image suppor in the header**&mdash;Easily add images inside the header.
+* **Image support in the header**&mdash;Easily add images inside the header.
 In addition you can controls the position of the image and the spacing between the image and the header text.
 * **Change the header position** to top, bottom, left or right.
 * **Tabs Customization**&mdash;You can fully customize the appearance of each tab.
 Each tab has a header and content.
 The `TabViewItem` class gives you the option to set Tab's header text, add an image which will be displayed in the header, add a content and decide whether the tab will be selected, visible and enabled.